saba8814/SweBosShell/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an explanation of how to download and run this your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy and run them follow these simple example steps.

 ### Prerequisites